 Here are the most common causes of belly fat.

-Though consuming sugar-sweetened beverages is particularly damaging to health, eating too many sugar-sweetened foods has also been linked to decreased fat burning and insulin resistance.
-Studies show more than 80% of foods in grocery stores contain added sugar, so it’s probably not a surprise that weight gain and increased belly fat has become such a problem.
+Though consuming sugar-sweetened beverages is particularly damaging to health, eating too many sugar-sweetened foods has also been linked to decreased fat-burning and insulin resistance.
+Studies show more than 80% of foods in grocery stores contain added sugar, so it’s probably not a surprise that weight gain and increased belly fat have become such a problem.

 Over-consumption of refined carbs also leads to weight gain and increased belly fat, according to several studies.